agrimaan/Agrimaan/agrimaan-app/docs/user-guides/farmer-user-guide.md

 Understand and improve your soil conditions:

 1. Navigate to "Analytics" > "Soil Health".
-2. Select a field to analyze.
+2. Select a Fields to analyze.
 3. View comprehensive soil metrics:
    - Nutrient levels (N-P-K)
    - pH levels